cxcscmu/deepresearch_benchmarking/README.md

     - [llm_judge] can be any model that supports OpenAI API (currently using gpt-4.1-mini)
     - writes `evaluation_results_citation_gpt-4.1-mini.json` to [deepsearch_model_to_eval] folder.
     - WARNING: this one can be slow and cost a lot of $. don't run unless you really need to.
+    - TODO: on some machins async calls may hang.
+Hence, semaphore is set low, and only processes 250 reports at a time.

+eval_citation_recall_async.py : computes citation recall as per TREC-RAG
+    - same as above.

+- TODO: merge with eval_citation async.
+This only computes percentage of supported claims, so no need to crawl URL with either clueweb or crawl4ai.

+## Report Quality

 eval_quality_async.py : computes holistic report quality using standard LLM as a judge viewpoints